 - Are there any academic restrictions when using this insurance?
 For example, many companies cite that students must be enrolled in a full-time course load (at Berklee, at least 12 credits) in order to be eligible for coverage.

-Make sure that your son or daughter carries a health insurance card with them at all times, and has a list of important information (policy number, phone numbers for questions, web sites for area referrals, etc.).
+Make sure that your student carries a health insurance card with them at all times and has a list of important information (policy number, phone numbers for questions, websites for area referrals, etc.).
 We also recommend that they have a good contact person at their insurance company for reference in the future.

-Lastly, if you have chronic mental or physical health concerns, we strongly encourage you to secure a PCP (primary care physician) in the Boston area before coming to Berklee.
+Lastly, if your student has chronic mental or physical health concerns, we strongly encourage them to secure a PCP (primary care physician) in the Boston area before coming to Berklee.

-Regardless of your health insurance selection, be sure to arrive at Berklee with the medication(s) you need.
-We recommend that you have prescription refills to last 3 months for medications that you take regularly.
+Regardless of your health insurance selection, students should be sure to arrive at Berklee with the medication(s) they need.
+We recommend that they have prescription refills to last three months for medications that they take regularly.

 Our series of shows held in the Dining Hall, referred to as "caf shows," are one of the methods we employ to prepare students for their career, and as such, the selection process is designed to simulate real-world auditions.
 Performance opportunities are awarded on merit and not guaranteed to all students.
 We encourage families to continue working with their students to help them prepare, but please note that calling the office will not secure an additional opportunity to perform.
 Please be advised that specific areas have a process they follow, and we encourage students in those areas to continue working with their advisors to secure performance opportunities.

 Meal plans are available for both on- and off-campus students.
 Berklee College of Music and Boston Conservatory at Berklee share a variety of dining facilities.
 The main cafeteria, which is an all-you-care-to-eat dining facility, is located at 160 Massachusetts Avenue.
 In addition, there are two smaller café locations at 939 Boylston Street and 24 Fenway.